-In Excel 2010, the MODE function has been renamed as MODE.SNGL.
+In Excel 2010, the MODE function has been replaced by the MODE.SNGL function.

 The Excel MODE function returns the statistical mode (the most frequently occurring value) of a list of supplied numbers.
 If there are 2 or more most frequently occurring values in the supplied data, the function returns the lowest of these values

 where the number arguments are a set of one or more numeric values (or arrays of numeric values), for which you want to calculate the statistical mode.

 The following spreadsheet shows the Excel Mode function, used to calculate the statistical mode of the set of values in cells A1-A6.

 The following spreadsheet shows the Mode function, used to calculate the statistical mode of the set of values in cells A1-A10.

 Note that in this case, there are two modes in the data.

 For further details and examples of the Excel Mode function, see the Microsoft Office website.

 If you get an error from the Excel Mode function this is likely to be one of the following: